RunDevelopment/RunDevelopment.github.io/posts/tbd-rounding.md

     If we let $k \to \infin$, then the $s>0$ case converges to $f = T \cdot 2^s/S$ as well.
 Since we know that $k \to \infin$ makes the bounds of $f$ converge, we can choose a value $k \ge 1$ such that the bound is as small as possible while still containing an odd integer.
 Since the distance of the lower and upper bound from $T \cdot 2^s/S$ is the same, we know that the optimal $f$ is an odd integer closest to $T \cdot 2^s/S$.
 Note that there can be 2 such values for $f$ if $T \cdot 2^s/S$ is an even integer.

+    While I cannot prove this, I believe that picking a value of $f$ in this manner is optimal in that it (1) is guaranteed to find a solution (if there exists one), and (2) it will find a minimal solution with the smallest possible $s$.

 With this, we can now understand the magic number 527 from the 5 bit to 8 bit conversion better.
 527 is closest odd integer to $255 * 2^6 / 31 = 526.45$.

 From my experimentation, I also discovered the following properties: